NoCtrlZ/blockchain-reseach-and-development/README.md

 Development about merkle tree which is data structure enables us to summarize and verify the transactions.
 Wallet has summarized transactions and checks whether they are altered.
 ### 🦅utxo
 Development about uxto which is data structure enables us to prevent multiple payment and keep transactions history high secrecy.
+### 🔫cli
+CLI to test integration blockchain server.
+This has function to issue certificate and send transaction with private key sign.
 ## Test
 ```
 $ makers it